hsandt/pico-boots/README.md

 Integration tests should be placed under in a single `itests` folder somewhere in your game project.
 This is to allow itest discovery when running itests, both headless and in PICO-8.
 Files are searched recursively, so it's possible to sort them under subdirectories.

 Currently, the pico-boots engine has not integration test at all since it's mostly made of separate components.
 To run integration tests, pico-boots would need a sample `gameapp`, which is basically already the role of pico-boots-demo.
 In that sense, pico-boots-demo is the project that ensures that pico-boots' features work inside an actual game loop.

+You will also need a main source to run the itests, `itest_main.lua`.
+See [`itest_main.lua` from pico-boots demo](https://github.com/hsandt/pico-boots-demo/blob/master/src/itest_main.lua) for a template.
+You just need to replace the `demo_app` with your own gameapp subclass to make it work with your game.

+#### Build your itest cartridge

+If you follow the conventions above, you should be able to build a cartridge that runs your integration tests with:

+* `cd path/to/your/project`
+* `path/to/pico-boots/scripts/build_cartridge.sh path/to/game/src/itest_main.lua itests -o build/itest_all.p8 -d path/to/game/data.p8 -m path/to/game/metadata.p8 -a author_name -t game_title_itest_all`

+Similarly to `build_game.sh`, we recommend you to make your own `build_itest.sh` file that uses `build_cartridge.sh` with the right arguments.
+You'll find [an example](https://github.com/hsandt/pico-boots-demo/blob/master/build_itest.sh) in the pico-boots demo repository.

 ### Supported platforms